 Student Nutrition Programs

 It’s simple: when children are hungry, they can’t focus, and if they can’t focus, they can’t learn.
-That’s why over 820 school and community based Student Nutrition Programs (SNPs) provide over 195,000 nutritious meals every school day.
+That’s why approximately 817 school and community based Student Nutrition Programs (SNPs) provide over 205,000 nutritious meals every school day.
 Here, students eat a healthy breakfast, lunch, or a snack so that they can focus on learning rather than hunger.
 One in every three children in Toronto lives in poverty and 40% of all children come to school hungry each day.
 It can be as high as 68% in our most at-risk communities.

 Research shows that when children have enough to eat, they feel energized, concentrate better in class and perform better in school.
 Also, school attendance increases, not surprising as many students told us that they made it to school because they knew that they could get a nutritious breakfast.
 Funding comes from parent contributions, individual and corporate donations, the City of Toronto and the Government of Ontario.
-A full 100% of all donations received for SNPs go directly to these programs.
 It is our goal to ensure that no child begins the school day hungry.
 If you’d like to help, please consider a donation to Student Nutrition Programs.

 A middle school student’s family could not afford to feed him breakfast.
 He was arriving at school tired and frustrated which resulted in anger management issues and he often cut classes.
 Once this student started to eat breakfast and have snacks at his school’s Student Nutrition Program, his attitude changed dramatically, he paid attention in class, and soon was no longer spending time in detention.